 "Hydrogen fuel cells represent one of the most encouraging, innovative technologies of our era," Bush told those attending a press conference at the National Building Museum.
 "Let us promote hydrogen fuel cells as a way to advance into the 21st century."

-In his State of the Union address, Bush announced a $1.2 billion hydrogen fuel initiative to decrease America's growing dependence on foreign oil by developing technology for commercially viable hydrogen-powered fuel cells.
+In his State of the Union address last week, Bush announced a $1.2 billion hydrogen fuel initiative to decrease America's growing dependence on foreign oil by developing technology for commercially viable hydrogen-powered fuel cells.
 These cells will power cars, trucks, homes and businesses with no pollution and reduced greenhouse gases.

 The president also encouraged lawmakers to put a comprehensive energy bill on his desk by the end of the year.
 Last year's energy bill, which included drilling for oil in the Arctic National Wildlife Refuge and billions in tax breaks for renewable energy and conservation programs, never made it to the president's desk.